ElenaGarciaManes/Master-Thesis-Data-Science/README.md

 # Master-Thesis-Data-Science

 _**Disclaimer**_: Material of the Master Thesis on Public Policy (Hertie School): _**Is all Publicity Good Publicity?
-The Effect of Media Coverage of EU Affairs on Ins?tu?onal Trust in the EU During the COVID-19 Crisis in the Netherlands.**_
+The Effect of Media Coverage of EU Affairs on Institutional Trust in the EU During the COVID-19 Crisis in the Netherlands.**_

 **Executive Summary**